 As with most thorny topics, deciding when to talk to your parents about estate planning may cause apprehension about the discussion, too.
 However, it’s not a matter of whether the conversation should take place after dinner on Tuesday or before Saturday brunch; time is of the essence.

 Some people advise waiting until there’s a life-changing event, like a new birth, or changes to the tax law, but this is a risky approach, according to David Bross, a senior estate planner at Cincinnati-based Truepoint Wealth Counsel.

 “The right time to talk to your parents about estate planning is now, because, unfortunately, nothing in life is certain,” he told The Balance via email.

-Estate planning not only involves planning for assets at death but also includes planning for situations like health care and day-to-day financial decisions.
+Estate planning not only involves planning for assets at death, but also includes planning for situations such as health care and day-to-day financial decisions.

 The unpredictability of 2020 hammered home the frailty of life and how quickly someone can succumb to an ailment.
 But besides the possibility of your parents getting sick, there are other reasons to have this conversation now.
 In short, it’s not always about an inheritance or power of attorney, according to Zachary Morris, co-founder of Atlanta-based Paces Ferry Wealth Advisors.